department-of-veterans-affairs/vets-website/va-gov/pages/education/change-gi-bill-benefits/dependent-request-change-form-22-5495.md

 ---
-title: Apply for education benefits
+title: Dependents Request for Change
 entryname: 5495-edu-benefits
 layout: page-react.html
 description: Use your VA education benefits to pay for college or training programs.
 Find out which documents you’ll need to apply for benefits, and start your online application today.
 aliases:
   - /education/apply-for-education-benefits/application/5495
+order: 2
 ---
 <nav aria-label="Breadcrumb" aria-live="polite" class="va-nav-breadcrumbs"
 id="va-breadcrumbs">